-- 1. Advocate for state funding for infrastructure to meet growth needs and enable local efforts to reduce corresponding development impact fees to support growth, especially related to housing development and improved jobs/housing balance efforts. - 2.
-Support redevelopment-like processes to facilitate community development focused on infrastructure to support housing, improved jobs/housing balance, infill and improved conditions/opportunities for disadvantaged communities. - 3.
-Advocate for the use of state infrastructure funds as an incentive for sustainable growth, including efforts to remove infrastructure deficiencies in communities committed to sustainable growth principles of mixed use, increased densities, walkable communities and infill development. - 4.
-Support increased per capita state subventions and property tax equalization for infrastructure maintenance and updates to improve equity for low-tax-revenue communities. - 5.
-Support state authority for cities and counties to pass infrastructure bonds and special taxes with a 55 percent vote. - 6.
-Support implementation of complete streets initiatives to increase mobility options and safety. - 7.
-Support the implementation of next generation telecommunication infrastructure while protecting reasonable local control over aesthetics, impacts to surrounding properties and fees for the use of local government property. - 8.
-Support flexible park, open space, school, and road standards to facilitate infill development. - 9.
-Support regional housing needs and population forecasting that is coordinated with water and other utility service providers to ensure regional facility and network expansions occur in a timely fashion. - 10.
+- Advocate for state funding for infrastructure to meet growth needs and enable local efforts to reduce corresponding development impact fees to support growth, especially related to housing development and improved jobs/housing balance efforts. - Ensure lower-income areas have adequate financial support to provide for streets, water, waste water, and parks to serve existing and new residents. - 3.
+2. Support redevelopment-like processes to facilitate community development focused on infrastructure to support housing, improved jobs/housing balance, infill and improved conditions/opportunities for disadvantaged communities. - 4.
+3.Advocate for the use of state infrastructure funds as an incentive for sustainable growth, including efforts to remove infrastructure deficiencies in communities committed to sustainable growth principles of mixed use, increased densities, walkable communities and infill development. - Advocate for investments in green infrastructure to ensure new development is planned to minimize negative effects on climate change. - 4.
+Support increased per capita state subventions and property tax equalization for infrastructure maintenance and updates to improve equity for low-tax-revenue communities. - 7.
+5. Support state authority for cities and counties to pass infrastructure bonds and special taxes with a 55 percent vote. - 8.
+6. Support implementation of complete streets initiatives to increase mobility options and safety.

+- 9. 7.Support the implementation of next generation telecommunication infrastructure-including expanded access to wireless and broadband internet in communities that lack reliable internet access, while protecting reasonable local control over aesthetics, impacts to surrounding properties and fees for the use of local government property. - 10.
+Support flexible park, open space, school, and road standards to facilitate infill development. - 11.
+9. Support regional housing needs and population forecasting that is coordinated with water and other utility service providers to ensure regional facility and network expansions occur in a timely fashion. - 10.
 Support greater transparency on mitigation fees by requiring, at the time an application for a housing project is deemed complete, the city or county to provide the applicant a good faith statement disclosing rate and calculation method for impact and development fees applicable to the project.
-Authorize project changes proposed by the applicant that result from project revisions occurring after the application is determined to be complete to be subject to the fees in effect at the time that the original housing development application was deemed complete.
+Authorize project changes proposed by the applicant that result from project revisions occurring after the application is determined to be complete to be subject to the fees in effect at the time that the original housing development application was deemed complete. - 12.
+Support efforts to provide greater transparency surrounding mitigation fees by requiring, including tools to estimate a project's fee stack and post-approval evaluation of fees actually imposed.